-How to Prep Your Home for a Short-Term Power Outage
+How to Prepare Your Home for a Short-Term Power Outage

 Assemble an Emergency Preparedness Kit